 Gerrit’s family has entrusted his care to Buhrig Funeral Home and Crematory in Mechanicsburg, (717) 766-3421.
 Read Gerrit’s full obituary, view his portrait, and sign his official guest book at Buhrig.com.
 Gerrit’s family thanks Buhrig Funeral Home and Crematory for helping at this difficult time.

-To send flowers to Gerrit's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gerrit Johannes Betz, please visit our floral store.